Geometric View of One-Dimensional Quantum Mechanics: The Model Bundle for a Spinless Particle on a Line

 where $\mathcal{H}(dx) = L^2(\mathbb{R}, dx)$ represents a Hilbert space with the Lebesgue measure $dx$:

 for $x = p \ \text{or} \ x = q$.\footnote{These global trivialisations play a similar role to polarisations in geometric quantisation (GQ) \cite{hurt1983geometric, woodhouse1980geometric}.
-Apart from this and the bundle structure, there hardly seems to be any similarities between the two frameworks, both in language and purpose, as in GQ one's goal is to construct a quantum theory from the classical phase space, whereas in GV the main goal is to construct a geometric model for theories and models.} The first of them acts as and the second one as where the position and momentum space wavefunctions are related by the Fourier transform: with $\mathcal{F} \in U(\mathcal{H})$ being a unitary operator on the Hilbert space.
+Apart from this and the bundle structure, there hardly seems to be any similarities between the two frameworks, both in language and purpose, as in GQ, one's goal is to construct a quantum theory from the classical phase space, whereas in GV, the main goal is to construct a geometric model for theories and models.}\textsuperscript{,}\footnote{Here, $\psi \in \mathcal{H}(dx)$ is defined as an equivalence class, $\psi:= [\psi]$ with respect to the equivalence relation $\sim$, under which the functions in $[\psi]$ are the same except at a region of Lebesgue measure zero: